 Frequently Asked Questions

 Your stem cells are your body’s natural healing cells.
-They are recruited by chemical signals emitted by damaged tissues to repair and regenerate your damaged cells.
+They are recruited by chemical signals emitted by damaged tissues to repair and regenerate your damaged tissue.
 Stem cells derived from your own tissues may well be the next major advance in medicine.
-Stem Cell Life has the technology to produce a solution rich with your own stem cells.
-Under audited protocols these can be deployed to treat a number of degenerative conditions and diseases.
+Stem

 What does research show about stem cells?

 Stem cells are tiny ‘progenitor’ cells.
 They have the potential to recognise tissue injury and repair injured tissue.
 In the right environment, these stem cells can make (differentiate) cartilage-producing cells, bone-producing cells, muscle, fat, collagen, nerve, neural tissue and heart muscle-producing cells and even some organs.